majwalrus/beerpi/README.md

 * completed elementclass and added SSR control based on taper and target temperatures
 * added shutdown button and confirmation
 * some tinkering with default settings to allow for thermowell lag
+* added formula for calibration to probeclass (calibration data to be set later)
+* simplified some global variables and added constant values file

 TODO: